Updated April 8, 2023

 As mentioned in the previous point, clarity of communication is undoubtedly the key to success.
-The objective along with an exact enumeration of the possible alternative courses of action should be conveyed to the group.
-It is worth noting that it’s always beneficial to follow a direct and free flow of communication across the entire organization.
-This ensures delivery of the intended message in its most effective manner without any alteration and disruption.
+The objective and an exact enumeration of the possible alternative courses of action should be conveyed to the group.
+It is worth noting that it’s always beneficial to follow a direct and free communication flow across the entire organization.
+This ensures the delivery of the intended message in its most effective manner without any alteration and disruption.

 For every human being, emotional stability and IQ is essential, but for a manager, the stakes escalate way beyond!
 Emotional IQ basically means your ability to handle situations yourself.
 It includes aspects like self-awareness, relationship management and stress coping, to name a few.
 Having and resonating a strong sense of self automatically displays your inner strength to set situations straight.
-No matter how competent you are, if for example, you keep breaking down at work due to a recent loss of a loved one, people might stop looking up to you for mentoring and decision-making.
-So, you must always hold your emotions at bay in a professional environment and not let them cloud your opinion.
+No matter how competent you are, if, for example, you keep breaking down at work due to a recent loss of a loved one, people might stop looking up to you for mentoring and decision-making.
+It would help if you always held your emotions at bay in a professional environment and not let them cloud your opinion.